bensutherland/salp_anon_to_salp/README.md

 # Copy the result file 03_mapped/Salp_mname_Sfontotpos.csv into the folder salp_anon_to_sfon/02_data
 ```

+### B. Combine with Fst and plot
-Now open the GWAS script and follow instructions there
+Open the GWAS script and follow instructions there
+`GWAS_from_MapComp_2016-11-02.R`
+After running this script, you will have a GWAS figure with Fst by Brook Charr linkage group